Fxztam/setup_pg_adb/livelabs/intro/intro.md

 The labs in this workshop walk you through the steps to deploy the Graph Server and Client package with Autonomous Database (ADB) instance.
 You will provision a new ADB instance, and integrate with the Graph Server using its Marketplace image.

+Version:

+- Graph Server and Client: 20.4 or 21.2
+- Database: 21.2 or above

 Estimated Workshop Time: 30 min

 ### About Oracle's Property Graph?